-The heel and toe rollover resistance may be fine tuned during the dynamic alignment (section 2.1) by plantarflexing or dorsiflexing the forefoot.
+The deflection load and rollover of the heel may be increased or decreased by sliding the heel wedge anterior or posterior as discussed in section 2.2.
+In addition, the heel and toe rollover resistance may also be fine tuned during the dynamic alignment (section 2.1) by plantarflexing or dorsiflexing the forefoot.